beopencloud/cno/cno_hub.md

 ![add cluster](image/addExistingcluster.PNG)

-On this interface we must to choose a cloud provider.
+On this interface we must to choose a cloud provider.Then you choice the cluster that existing on this cloud provider and click on ` Add `.
 Here this is AWS that it's available for this moment.

 ### Add new cluster